How to Write a Grant 101: A Crash Course

 - Project evaluation metrics or goals

 - Read the grant information.
-Read it again.
-Read it one more time.
-Make sure you understand what kind of projects the grant is looking to support, and ensure that you are eligible to apply and a great fit for the evaluation criteria.
+Then read it again.
+Then read it one more time.
+Make sure you understand what kind of projects the grant aims to support, and ensure that you are eligible to apply and a great fit for the evaluation criteria.

-- Make sure that the grant description fits your needs without stretching or modifying your objectives, goals or activities.
-Most government grants require extensive monitoring, evaluation, and reporting in order to keep the funds, so accommodating your objectives to meet their description is risky and irresponsible in the long run.
+- Ensure that the grant description fits your needs without stretching or modifying your objectives, goals or activities.
+Most government grants require extensive monitoring, evaluation, and reporting to keep the funds, so accommodating your objectives to meet their description is risky and irresponsible in the long run.

-Using the info above as a framework, here are some tips on how to tackle each section of a grant application.
+Using the information above as a framework, here are some tips on tackling each grant application section.

 The summary is arguably one of the most important sections of the grant.
 It will provide a succinct description of the essence of the project, summarizing the key objectives and explaining what you wish to accomplish.
 The summary should only be about two to three paragraphs or, at a maximum, up to a page, depending on the specific grant requirements.
 Make sure to include who you are, what you want to do, how you want to do it, how you’ll evaluate how well you’ve done it, the impact you’ll have on your target audience and the amount of money you’ll need to accomplish the project.